asyndesis/react-moistdads/README.md

 5. url_here

 # ToDo:
-- Serverside upload size / type limit
-- Clientside upload size / type limit
+✅ Convert Movs to mp4s
-- Add serverside initial mime / filesize validation (prior to saving upload) ✅ Make moistdadofday be a parameter on an upload
+✅ Add serverside initial mime / filesize validation
+✅ Make moistdadofday be a parameter on an upload
 ✅ Make an endpoint for MDOD preview.
+- remove uploads that are too big
 - Make an endpoint that creates or grabs the MDOD and makes it a favicon.